sgneves/cpp/C++_Primer/README.md

 * 1.20 - Reads a set of book sales transactions and writes each transaction to the standard output.
 * 1.21 - Reads two Sales_item objects that have the same ISBN and produces their sum.
 * 1.22 - Reads several transactions for the same ISBN and writes their sum.
-* 1.25 - Reads several transactions and counts how many transactions occur for each ISBN.
+* 1.25 - Reads several transactions and outputs the number of copies sold, revenue and average sale price for each book.

 **Chapter 2 - Variables and basic types**